Menu

 Dani's Labrador Mix, Zoey, inspires her as a growing dog trainer.
 Zoey can be a handful, but Dani truly believes that she has, and will continue to, become a better trainer because of her complex quirks.
 Dani says, "Zoey's clinical anxiety has taught me that every body movement I make matters.
 Dogs, especially Zoey, are annoyingly observant and too smart for their own good.
 She challenges me, but I love her all the more for it."

-Emily Green, Trainer
+Emily Green, Lead Trainer

 Emily Green